johnwhiteside/react-redux-testing/README.md

 	});
 });
 ```
 The first thing I do is create a simple test that just makes sure the component renders without any issues.
 In this test i'm mocking a todo item and passing that item as a prop to the Todo component.
 I'm using the shallow util from enzyme to do a shallow render and then checking to make sure the component actually rendered by checking the length of the wrapper.
 Most of the time I don't pass any props into the component for this type of test because default props should prevent errors, but in this case todo is a required prop so I have to mock it.

-This component also has two class methods handleDeleteClick and handleCheckboxClick, both of these need to be tested.
+#### Class and Lifecycle Methods
+Your component may have some class methods or lifecycle methods the need to be tested.
+You can test these by mounting the component and either calling the class methods or triggering whatever change that causes the a lifecyle method to be called.
+##### Class Methods
+The Todo component above has two class methods handleDeleteClick and handleCheckboxClick.
+In the example below we are going to test handleDeleteClick.
+First we mock the props and for the onDeleteClick prop we are going to use a [mock function](https://facebook.github.io/jest/docs/en/mock-functions.html) that will be used for this prop.
+We can then mount the component, call handleDeleteClick, and see if the mock function was called.
-#### Example Test:
+##### Example Test:
 ```
 describe('handleDeleteClick', () => {
 	it('should call onDelete', () => {